 The bill S. 325 proposes significant changes to the structure and governance of the Department of Consumer Affairs in South Carolina.
-It amends Section 1-30-10 of the South Carolina Code of Laws to officially add the Department of Consumer Affairs to the list of departments within the executive branch of state government.
-Additionally, it introduces Section 1-30-145, which outlines the transition of the Department of Consumer Affairs from its previous structure under the Commission on Consumer Affairs to a newly established department headed by an administrator appointed by the Governor with the advice and consent of the Senate.
-The bill also includes amendments to various sections of the code that redefine the role of the administrator and dissolve the Commission on Consumer Affairs, transferring its functions and responsibilities to the new department.
+It amends Section 1-30-10 of the South Carolina Code to officially include the Department of Consumer Affairs within the executive branch of state government.
+Additionally, it introduces Section 1-30-145, which outlines the transition of the Department of Consumer Affairs from its previous governance under the Commission on Consumer Affairs to being headed by an administrator appointed by the Governor with the advice and consent of the Senate.
+This transition involves the transfer of all employees, funds, and assets from the Commission to the newly established Department.

 02/12/2025: 1-30-10, 1-30-145, 37-6-103, 37-6-104